 21. In order to ensure the full and final completion of the Work, Settling Work Defendants shall establish and maintain a performance guarantee, initially in the amount of seventy million dollars (\$70,000,000), for the benefit of EPA (hereinafter "Estimated Cost of the Work").
 If the Settling Work Defendants use the mechanisms described in Subparagraphs 21.a., 21.b., 21.c, or 21.d., the Performance Guarantee may be allocated among the Settling Work Defendants as the Settling Work Defendants agree among themselves so long as the aggregated total equals seventy million dollars (\$70,000,000).
 The performance guarantee must be one or more of the mechanisms listed below and, if applicable, in a form substantially identical to the relevant sample documents available from the "Financial Assurance" category on the Cleanup Enforcement Model Language and Sample Documents Database at http://cfpub.epa.gov/compliance/models/, and satisfactory to EPA.
 If a Settling Work Defendant intends to use multiple mechanisms, such multiple mechanisms shall be limited to surety bonds guaranteeing payment, letters of credit, trust funds, and insurance policies.
-16 b.
-One or more irrevocable letters of credit, payable to or at the direction of EPA, that is issued by one or more financial institution(s) (1) that has the authority to issue letters of credit and (2) whose letter-of-credit operations are regulated and examined by a federal or state agency;

-A surety bond unconditionally guaranteeing payment and/or a. performance of the Work that is issued by a surety company among those listed as acceptable sureties on federal bonds as set forth in Circular 570 of the U.S. Department of the Treasury;
+a.
+A surety bond unconditionally guaranteeing payment and/or performance of the Work that is issued by a surety company among those listed as acceptable sureties on federal bonds as set forth in Circular 570 of the U.S. Department of the Treasury;